amirsojoodi/Manuals-and-Tutorials/Linux/Alternatives/2023-08-29-Linux-Commands-Alternatives.md

+---
+title: 'Alternatives to Some Linux Commands'
+date: 2023-08-29
+permalink: /posts/Alternatives-to-Linux-Commands/
+tags:
+  - Linux
+---

-# Some linux commands and their alternatives that I use
+Some linux commands and their alternatives that I use

 For most of them, it's easier to create aliases.